JesusRH97/Gazebo-simulator/README.md

 ### Hardware

+The following are some recommended hardware specifications:

 * 8Gb RAM
 * Intel core i5
 * GPU (recommended)

-* Xbox 360/PlayStation remote control
+Of course, in order to drive your user car you will need a Xbox 360/PlayStation remote control

 ### ROS